cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Date:** September 14, 2026
 **Time:** 15:35 – 17:00

-This session will include a guest presentation by **Mr. Mohammed Ali (WMO)**, followed by preparation for the **Day 2 technical training**.
+This session will include a guest presentation by **Mr. Mohammed Ali (WMO)** about the project Water at the Heart of Climate Action.
+You can access the presentation [here](https://canva.link/rtfv8wlqs5jhrr6).

-After, participants will check that they can access their [HydroServer accounts](https://hydroserver.org/user-guides/how-to/creating-user-accounts.html) and Google accounts required for the HydroServer training.
+In this session, we will also prepare for the **Day 2 technical training**.
+In this session, participants will check that they can access their [HydroServer accounts](https://hydroserver.org/user-guides/how-to/creating-user-accounts.html) and Google accounts required for the HydroServer training.
 They will also open the training materials and exercise code to ensure everything is ready for the hands-on sessions the following day.

 <br>